-First named in 1854, the Fusiform Gyrus is a brain-area found in hominoids (inc. humans), the function of which is not yet understood in detail.
+First named in 1854, the Fusiform Gyrus is a brain-area found in hominoids (inc. humans), the function of which is still mostly unknown.

-The area is known to be associated with 'recognition' in general - especially of colours, faces, words and 'categories'.
+As the quote above states, the area is currently thought to be associated with 'recognition' in general - especially of colours, faces, words and 'categories'.

 Also see :